Sphereon-Opensource/essifi-deliverables/interface_specifications/pe_models/models_generator.md

 npm pack
 ```

-Expected result is that a file `/target/sdks/models/typescript/sphereon-pe-models-M.m.p.tgz` is generated where `M.m.p` is arbitrary which can be installed in the consumer project like so:
+Expected result is that a file `/target/sdks/models/typescript/sphereon-pe-models-M.m.p.tgz` is generated where `M.m.p` is the current version which can be installed in the consumer project like so:

 ```
 cd my-pe-models-consumer-prj